jwfromm/Riptide/README.md

 Tensorflow Experimental Library for Binary Training

 # Scripts
-Containts high level training launch commands and other useful testing scripts.
+Contains high level training launch commands and other useful testing scripts.

 # riptide
 Core codebase of the repo.
 See riptide/binary for training implementations of various binary functions.
 Models contains a small